GSAPP-CDP/Smorgasbord/src/content/modules/21-parametric-visualization-with-grasshopper/21-3_media.md

 Note that I've reversed the gradient colors too, this time by right-clicking the output of the `Series` node and choosing "Reverse."
 I've also added a white line at the very beginning, to highlight the current input.
 The result looks like this:

 ![smoothed waveform](images/3-34%20frequency%20animation.gif)

+# Further Experimentation

+In this tutorial we analyzed video and audio data separately.
+Can you create a visualization that combines both data sources?